 It wasn’t up until the 1860s that mass production practices increased the accessibility of consumer goods through to the 1920s.
 This was the age where businesses believed in “if you produce it, they’ll buy it” marketing.
 Brand owners blossomed because there were few options available.
 The situation remained the same as an effect of the First and Second World Wars where the disruption of the supply chain and prorating of basic items sadly became a way of life.

 The production era is termed because the foremost priority of many companies was to reduce the cost of production.
 Companies believed that sales could be made merely by lowering manufacturing expenses, and in turn, facilitating the cost savings to consumers in the form of lower prices.
-Regrettably, however, due to the unsettled economic conditions during the late 1920s through the 1940s caused countless companies to fail even though they had implemented this production-oriented attitude of doing business.
+Regrettably, however, the unsettled economic conditions during the late 1920s through the 1940s caused countless companies to fail even though they had implemented this production-oriented attitude of doing business.
 As a result, companies looked for other options to facilitate the trade process.

 The Sales Era